Judge tells Trump to use secure facility for secret evidence in documents case

 For the past few weeks, lawyers for former President Donald Trump and federal prosecutors have been arguing about a touchy subject: Should Trump, accused of mishandling classified documents, be allowed to discuss the secret papers with his lawyers in the secure facility he once used as president at Mar-a-Lago — the very place the FBI swooped down on last summer to retrieve some of the records after he failed to return them?

-On Wednesday, Judge Aileen Cannon, who is presiding over the documents case, gave an answer to that question — albeit one that was rather vague.
-In an order setting up a series of rules to protect the classified materials at the heart of the proceeding, Cannon said that Trump would indeed need to use a secure facility to review the sensitive records, but she did not specify where that facility would be.
+On Wednesday, Judge Aileen Cannon, who is presiding over the documents case, gave an answer to that question — albeit one that was somewhat vague.
+In an order setting up a series of rules to protect the classified materials at the heart of the proceeding, Cannon said that Trump would indeed need to use a secure facility to review the sensitive records, suggesting but not specifically declaring that it should not be housed at his private club and residence in Florida.

-The dispute about how and where Trump could talk about the secret papers in the case began last month when his lawyers asked Cannon to allow him to reestablish the sensitive compartmented information facility, or SCIF, “at or near” Mar-a-Lago, his private club and residence in Florida, that he once used for classified materials when he was president.
+The dispute about how and where Trump could talk about the secret papers in the case began last month when his lawyers asked Cannon to allow him to reestablish the sensitive compartmented information facility, or SCIF, “at or near” Mar-a-Lago that he once used for classified materials when he was president.

 The property was already protected by the Secret Service, the lawyers wrote, and permitting Trump to talk there about the classified documents likely to emerge during his case would cut down on the “immense practical and logistical hurdles and costs” of having him travel to a SCIF in Miami or another nearby city run by the courts.